hostjane/hostjane.github.io/_pages/payments-tax-credits.md

 ## Direct Deposit to United States

-HostJane sends free, fast ACH payments (Direct Deposit) to any U.S. bank account - with a minimum payout of USD $10.
+HostJane sends free, fast ACH payments (Direct Deposit) to any U.S. bank account - with no minimum.

 ## Country information for wire payments

-HostJane currently supports international wire payouts to the following countries.
-A $9.99 USD non-refundable payout fee applies to all payouts by wire transfer.
+HostJane currently supports free international wire payouts to the following countries.

-The minimum payout amount by wire transfer is $50 USD.
+All transfers are sent in USD.
+Currency conversion may reduce payout.

 | Country Name | Local Currency |
 |:-------------|:------|